TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/Examples/Index.rst

 .. note::

-   Obviously this new field will now magically exclude a content element from being printed.
-For it to have any effect, it must be used during the rendering by modifying the TypoScript used to render the "tt\_content" table.
+   Obviously this new field will not magically exclude a content element from being printed.
+For it to have any effect, it must be used during the rendering by modifying the TypoScript used to render the :sql:`tt_content` table.
 Although this is outside the scope of this manual, here is an example of what you could do, for the sake of showing a complete process.